 The Confession of a Fool (1887–88), written during the turmoil of his marriage to Siri von Essen, is one of Strindberg’s most revealing novels.
 The work generated considerable discussion about the way the wife was portrayed.
 Previously, he had launched a direct attack on the feminism of the day and on marriage as an institution in his two-volume short story collection, Getting Married (1884-86).

-Between 1894 and 1896, Strindberg underwent a severe religious and mental crisis, the so-called Inferno crisis.
+Between 1894 and 1896, Strindberg underwent a severe religious and mental crisis, the so-called Inferno crisis referred to above.
 After a long break in his writing, he wrote the novel Inferno (1897), which describes a tortured soul consumed by delusions of supernatural powers.
 Legends (1898) and Jacob Wrestles (1898) were continuations of Inferno.
-The Inferno crisis also gave rise to perhaps his most scathing work, From an Occult Diary (1896-1908).
+The Inferno crisis also gave rise to perhaps his most scathing work, From an Occult Diary (1896–1908).

-A self-portrait taken in the Stockholm archipelago in 1891.
+A self-portrait of August Strindberg taken in the Stockholm archipelago in 1891.